tobitoast4/i4driving/i4driving-ots/src/main/java/org/opentrafficsim/i4driving/doc/README.md

 # Cut-in scenario manual
+This manual applies for two scenarios: cut-in, and deceleration.
+Both have three vehicles and have the same inputs (a few inputs do have different default values).

 ## Compiling and executing
-Compile a runnable .jar file that will run the main class `org.opentrafficsim.i4driving.ScenarioCutIn`.
+Compile a runnable .jar file that will run the main class `org.opentrafficsim.i4driving.ScenarioCutIn/ScenarioDeceleration`.
 It is intended this is done with JDK 11.
 In Eclipse this can be done by following File > Export... and following further instructions.
-To run the simulation invoke the command: `java -jar NameOfFile.jar`.
+To run the simulation invoke the
+command: `java -jar NameOfFile.jar`.
 Java 11 is required for this.
-If this is not available on the computer, a JRE can be placed next to the runnable .jar file, and the `java` command can point to the java executable in that JRE as follows: `jre-11\bin\java -jar NameOfFile.jar`.
+If this is not available on the computer, a JRE can be placed next to the runnable .jar file, and the `java` command can point to the java executable in that JRE as follows:
+`jre-11\bin\java -jar NameOfFile.jar`.

 ## Input
 ### Command line arguments and settings file